 Water footprints help individuals, businesses and countries because they reveal water use patterns, from the individual level all the way to the national level.
 They shine a light on the water used in all the processes involved in manufacturing and production of our goods and services.
 An accurate water footprint also accounts for how much water is contaminated during manufacturing and production because that water is made unusable and is, essentially, taken out of the system.

 While there can never be a perfect water use assessment or audit tool, the water footprint gives everyone – from individual consumers to business managers to public officials – a solid frame of reference and helps us all be more efficient and conservative with our water.

 What Makes a Blue, Green or Grey Water Footprint?

-Water use is measured in terms of the volume of water consumed or evaporated and/or polluted, per unit of time.
-A water footprint can be split into three elements:
+Within the water footprint concept, water use is measured in terms of the volume of water consumed, evaporated and/or polluted, in a given amount of time.
+The Water Footprint Network splits water footprints into three corresponding elements:

-- Blue Water Footprint: refers to the volume of surface water and ground water consumed (i.e. evaporated or incorporated into the product) during production processes;
+Blue Water Footprint: the surface water and ground water consumed (i.e. evaporated or incorporated into a product) during production processes.

-- Green Water Footprint: refers to the volume of rainwater consumed (i.e. evaporated or incorporated into the product) by the product; and
+Green Water Footprint: the rainwater consumed (i.e. evaporated or incorporated into the product) by the product.

-- Grey Water Footprint: refers to the amount of freshwater required to mix pollutants and maintain water quality according to agreed water quality standards.
+Grey Water Footprint: the freshwater required to mix and dilute pollutants and maintain water quality according to water quality standards.

-Examples of how the blue, green and grey water footprints contribute to an item's total water footprint can be found in the right column of the Water Footprint Network’s Food Gallery.
+Examples of how each of these contributes to an item's total water footprint can be found in the Water Footprint Network’s Food Gallery.